alfredholmes/UK-Company-Data/README.md

 For detailed documentation, see [Docs/report.pdf](https://github.com/alfredholmes/UK-Company-Data/blob/master/Docs/report.pdf)

-This was developed as part of an internship as INET University of Oxford.
+This was developed as part of an internship at INET University of Oxford.

 The repositiory doesn't currently contain the raw data, but does contain tools to aquire some of the open datasets.